pudly/schmopera-hugo/content/articles/dont-miss-boston-camerata-at-the-ago.md

 ---
-title: "Don't miss: Boston Camerata at the AGO"
+title: "Don&#039;t miss: Boston Camerata at the AGO"
 ---

 The Art Gallery of Ontario is presenting a collection of works entitled [*Small Wonders: Gothic Boxwood Miniatures*](https://www.ago.net/small-wonders-gothic-boxwood-miniatures).
 The collection opened on November 5, 2016 and runs through until January 22nd.